Meat Bagels

 How to make Meat Bagels

-2. Sauté the onions over medium heat with some cooking fat, like butter, grass fed ghee etc. Sauté until translucent.
+- Sauté the onions over medium heat with some cooking fat, like butter, grass-fed ghee, etc. Sauté until translucent.
 Allow the onions to cool before adding them to the meat.

-5. Place the bagel looking meat in the dish and repeat with each of the portions of meat.
+- Place the bagel-looking meat in the dish and repeat with each of the portions of meat.

-7. Allow the meat bagels to cool.
+- Allow the meat bagels to cool.
 Slice the meat bagel just like a regular bagel.
-Fill the meat bagel with topping such as tomato slices, lettuce, onions etc.
+Fill the meat bagel with toppings such as tomato slices, lettuce, onions, etc.

 Can I use any meat to make this recipe?

 Yes!!!
-Go crazy and use your favourite ground meat!
+Go crazy and use your favorite ground meat!
 You could use ground chicken, turkey, sausage meat, beef and even mix beef and pork together.
-This is an amazing service to get grass fed/pastured meats to your door at a low cost.
-If you are in Canada use this service.

 Can I freeze Meat Bagels?